rehierl/abstract-properties/11-x-setup-of-sets/11-0-setup-of-sets/1-0-setup-simple.md

 # (Simple) setups of sets

-A set of sets will be referred to as **a (simple) setup of sets** `S`, if and only if no set in it is empty.
+A set of sets will be referred to as **a (simple) setup of sets** `S`, if and only if the following requirements are met.

-* (R0) `S` is in general expected to be non-empty
+* (R0) `S` is expected to be non-empty
 * (R1) `(#s > 0)` - is required to be true for all `(s in S)`

 Note that, since a setup is not defined as a multiset, each set in `S` is distinct to every other set in it.
 Furthermore, each set in a setup may in principle hold elements of any kind (i.e. heterogenous).
-However, depending on a given context, a setup is in general required to hold elements of a certain kind (e.g. primitive numeric values only, i.e. **homogenous**).
+Despite that, a setup is in general expected to hold elements of a certain kind (e.g. primitive numeric values only, i.e. **homogenous**).

 Note that set-based operators can be used in the context of a simple setup.
 This includes, but is not limited to the following operators ..